philbgarner/retrolib/README.md

 - Keyboard/gamepad/mouse event handlers with auto-navigation.
 - Manually speicify navigation option.

-## Font Module

-- Text 'blit' style function to draw a string on the canvas with a raster (bitmap) font

 # Getting Started

 Import the library into your script: